With Unreal, you may add transparent or opaque quadrilateral, cubemap, or cylindrical overlays to your level as compositor layers.

 To create an overlay:

-The Actor you slave the component to will be fixed at the center of the quad or the cylinder.
+The Pawn you slave the component to will be fixed at the center of the quad or the cylinder.

 You may add up to three VR compositor layers to mobile applications, and up to fifteen to Rift applications.

 The LayerSample, available from our Unreal GitHub repository, illustrates the use of VR Compositor Layers to display a UMG UI.
 For more information, see Unreal Samples.